bkimminich/it-security-lecture/slides/02-05-authorization_flaws.md

 ---

-# Exercise 5.1
+# URL Tampering

-Assuming no access control is in place, which privilege escalations are possible by tampering with the following URLs?
+Assuming no access control is in place, various privilege escalations are thinkable by just tampering with the following URLs:

 1. `http://logistics-worldwi.de/showShipment?id=40643108`
 2. `http://my-universi.ty/api/students/6503/exams/view`